-The Proposed NCPD Center for Law Enforcement & Intelligence –
+The NCPD Center for Training & Intelligence

 “The need for the NCPD to construct its own training facility has been discussed for decades.
 We don’t want to waste any more time.
 Let’s get a shovel in the ground.”